High-Probability Convergence Guarantees of Decentralized SGD: Main Results

 \end{lemma}

-Lemma \ref{lm:mgf-bound-str-cvx} provides a bound on the MGF of an ``almost decreasing'' process.
-Compared to bounds used in the centralized setting, e.g., \cite{pmlr-v99-harvey19a,pmlr-v206-bajovic23a,liu2024revisiting}, Lemma \ref{lm:mgf-bound-str-cvx} gives a more fine-grained result, allowing us to incorporate higher-order terms in the final rate.
+Lemma \ref{lm:mgf-bound-str-cvx} provides a tight bound on the MGF of an ``almost decreasing'' process, with the optimality gap of strongly convex costs being an instance of such a process.
+Compared to bounds used in the centralized setting, e.g., \cite{harvey2019tight,pmlr-v206-bajovic23a,liu2024revisiting}, Lemma \ref{lm:mgf-bound-str-cvx} is significantly sharper and incorporates higher-order terms, which are crucial for ensuring linear speed-up, see Section \ref{sec:proof-and-discuss} and Appendix \ref{sup:lin-speed-up} for detailed discussions.
 We are now ready to state the main result for strongly convex costs.